-- Notice: demand shocks u in equation (1) affect the price - That is: arbitrageurs earn a premium from providing liquidity - Assets with more risk (σ_A) and fewer substitutes (lower ρ) are more subject to demand shocks because arbitrageurs are less able to hedge risks - Similarly, higher risk aversion (α) gives rise to a larger price impact - Notice that if $\rho = 1$ there exists a perfect substitute of asset A. So, arbitrage is riskless and price equals fundamentals - In all other cases, arbitrage is not riskless
+- ullet Note: demand shocks u in equation (1) affect the price - That is: arbitrageurs earn a premium from providing liquidity - Assets with more risk (σ_A) and fewer substitutes (lower ρ) are more subject to demand shocks because arbitrageurs are less able to hedge risks - \bullet Similarly, higher risk aversion (α) gives rise to a larger price impact - ullet Notice that if ho=1 there exists a perfect substitute of asset A. So, arbitrage is riskless and price equals fundamentals - In all other cases, arbitrage is not riskless

-Fundamental vs. non-fundamental risk
+Fundamental vs. Non-Fundamental Risk

-- Assume that there is a period 0 in which trading occurs - At time 0, even the expectations of the dividends (\overline{d}i) are random (e.g. think of a coarser information set about fundamentals at time 0) - And the demand shock u at time 1 is random from the point of view of time 0 - Then, at time 0 arbitrageurs who need to liquidate at time 1 (short horizon) bear two sources of risk - 1.
-Fundamental risk: related to uncertainty about \bar{d}A and \bar{d}B - 2.
-Non-fundamental risk: related to uncertainty about demand shocks u - So, arbitrageurs with short horizons at time 0, may refrain from trading against time 0 demand shocks because of non-fundamental risk and the correlation between $p{A} \ \mathrm{and} \ p{B}$ is
+- Assume that there is a period 0 in which trading occurs - At time 0, even the expectations of the dividends (\bar{d}i) are random with the same volatility σ_i (e.g. think of a coarser information set about fundamentals at time 0) - And the demand shock u at time 1 is random from the point of view of time 0 - Then, at time 0 arbitrageurs who need to liquidate at time 1 (short horizon) bear two sources of risk - 1.
+Fundamental risk: related to uncertainty about $ar{d}A$ and $ar{d}B$ - 2.
+Non-fundamental risk: related to uncertainty about demand shocks \boldsymbol{u} - So, arbitrageurs with short horizons at time 0, may refrain from trading against time 0 demand shocks because of non-fundamental risk and the correlation between p_A and p_B is